-After the switchover is successful, it's safe to stop Postgres on the target node.
-Of course, if kaftan is still the write leader when you come to upgrading it, you'll need to perform another planned switchover at that time.
+Then it's safe to stop Postgres on the target node.
+Of course, if kaftan is switched back to being the write leader when you come to upgrading it, you'll need to perform another planned switchover at that time.